dalager/graphedexcel/README.md

                         Specify the output path for the generated graph image.
   --open-image          Open the generated image after visualization.
+  --hide-legends        Do not show legends in the visualization.
+(Default: False)
 ```

 ## Sample output